RainbowMiner/RainbowMiner/README.md

 To avoid rapid pool-to-pool hopping, the global config.txt parameter "PoolSwitchingHysteresis" can already be set.
 If needed, the global value can be overwritten with the pools.config.txt parameter "SwitchingHysteresis".
-Set if to a value of `"0"`-`"100"` or leave it empty `""` to use the global "PoolSWitchingHysteresis"
+Set it to a value of `"0"`-`"100"` or leave it empty `""` to use the global "PoolSwitchingHysteresis"

 Example: